bigchaindb/bigchaindb/docs/root/source/assets.rst

 .. note::

    We used the word "owners" somewhat loosely above.
 A more accurate word might be fulfillers, signers, controllers, or transfer-enablers.
-See the note about "owners" in the `IPDB Transaction Spec <https://github.com/ipdb/ipdb-tx-spec>`_.
+See the section titled **A Note about Owners** in the relevant `BigchainDB Transactions Spec <https://github.com/bigchaindb/BEPs/tree/master/tx-specs/>`_.